darktohka/knock-rs/README.md

 ```

 - `rules`: The rules to apply when the correct sequence is sent
   - `name`: The name of the rule, the name doesn't need to match the server's rule name, but the sequence does.
 And also, the name should be unique in the client's configuration file
-	- `host`: The host to send the sequence to
   - `sequence`: The sequence of ports to knock

 ## Usage